-Finally, my result that clicks rise for restaurant keywords is consistent with the growing theoretical literature on antitrust in platform markets (Evans and Schmalensee).
+Finally, my result that clicks rise for restaurant keywords is consistent with the growing theoretical literature on antitrust in platform markets (Evans and Schmalensee, Evans and Schmalensee).
 User review sites are platforms that bring together two sides of a market-firms such as airlines or restaurants and consumers who seek these services.
-Choi (2010) builds a model to analyze the effects of tying in two-sided markets when consumers multi-home and visit several platforms.
+Choi (2010) builds a model to analyze the effects of tying in two-sided markets when consumers multi-home (i.e., visit more than one platform).
 His model illustrates the surprising result that tying may increase welfare if multi-homing is allowed, even in cases where welfare declines in the absence of multi-homing.
 This improvement in welfare occurs as tying induces more consumers to multi-home.
-My results suggest that consumers interested in quality may multi-home and visit multiple platforms, thereby mitigating the negative effects of vertical integration on other firms in the market.
+My results suggest that consumers interested in quality may multi-home and visit multiple platforms, thereby mitigating the negative effects of vertical integration on other firms in the